 Date of Authorship for this Version

 Reisman, W. Michael, "Reporting the Facts As They Are Not Known: Media Responsibility in Concealed Human Rights Violations" (1984).
 Faculty Scholarship Series.
-Paper 722.
+722.